 - Tailor your studies to your goals.
 Students shape their experience in each course to align with their own projects, objectives and vision.
 Course formats frequently change to accommodate the unique needs of each class.

 - Connect with accomplished peers.
-In a virtual environment, students continually draw on one another’s feedback to hone their own projects, even collaborating on joint efforts.
-Peers have included notable architects, artists, executives, even scuba instructors, as well as longtime educators.
+In a virtual environment, students continually collaborate and draw on one another’s perspectives.

-- Earn an elite degree.
-The degree program is renowned for its relentless emphasis on emerging breakthroughs.
-Students graduate not just with a firm grasp of the latest platforms, but with the capacity to evaluate future innovations, enabling them to adapt easily to new technologies in the years to come.
+- Earn an innovative degree.
+The degree program is known for its relentless emphasis on emerging breakthroughs.
+Students graduate not just with a firm grasp of the latest platforms, but also with the capacity to evaluate future innovations, enabling them to adapt easily to new technologies in the years to come.